LandonTClipp/LandonTClipp.github.io/docs/blog/posts/golang-profile-guided-optimizations.md

 ### Inlining

 [Inlining](https://en.wikipedia.org/wiki/Inline_expansion) is a technique whereby a function call is replaced with, more or less, a copy-paste of the function's code into the calling function's frame.
-Assembled code has to perform quite a lot of work in order to make a proper function call:
+The alternative to inlining, which is just a normal function call, actually performs an enormous amount of work:

 1. Save the values of its working registers on the stack
 2. Prepare space on the stack for the called function, which could include space for the function to store its return values